 The ACD is authorised and regulated by the Financial Conduct Authority.
 The Fund and the Sub-Fund are regulated by the Financial Conduct Authority and is managed by the ACD in accordance with the UK UCITS Regulations.
-Performance figures quoted are from Oasis Research and Bloomberg for the period ending 30 April 2025 for lump sum investment, using NAV-NAV prices with income distributions reinvested.
-Returns may vary depending on the actual date of investment and the actual date of reinvestment of income.
-The Key Investor Information Documents or a full Prospectus are available on request from the ACD and Oasis Crescent Management Company Ltd. The Sub-Fund is registered with the Financial Sector Conduct Authority for distribution in South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerland, the Monetary Authority of gisapore for distribution in Singapore and the Securities and Commodities Authority of the United Arab Emirates for distribution in the UAE.
+Performance figures quoted are from Oasis Research and Bioomberg for the period ending 31 May 2025 for lump sum investment, using NAV-NAV prices with income distributions reinvested.
+Returms may arey depending on the actual date of investment and the actual date of reinvestment of income.
+The Key Investor Information Documents or a full Prospectus are available on request from the ACD and Oasis Crescent Management Company Ltd. The Sub-Fund is registered with the Financial Sector Conduct Authority for distribution in South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerland, the Moneatry Authority of Sintibution in South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerland, the Moneatry Authority of Sintibution in Singapore and the Securities and Commodities Authority of the United Arab Emirates for distribution in the UAE.
 The Sub-Fund has a Total Expense Ratio (TER) of 0.63%, which is the average Net Asset Value of the portfolio incurred as charges, levies and fees related to the management of the portfolio.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The ratio does not include transaction costs.
-The current TER cannot be regarded as an indication of future TERs.
+The current TERs cannot be regarded as an indication of future TERs.
 Full details and basis of accolades received are available from the ACD and Oasis Crescent Management Company Ltd. All information and opinions provided are of a general nature and the document contains no express or implied recommendation, warranty, guidance, advice or proposal that the Sub-Fund is appropriate to the investment objectives, financial situation or needs of any individual or entity.
-All data and information (unless otherwise stated) is as at 30 April 2025.
+All data and information (unless otherwise stated) is as at 13 May 2025.